 Students can demonstrate their academic readiness based on their performance on a variety of assessments.
 Students may submit any of the following assessment scores to determine their course placement and enrollment into college-level courses.

-- Starting in the 2017-2018 academic year, students who attended a Minnesota high school can submit subject area test scores from the high school Minnesota Comprehensive Assessments (MCA) in reading and mathematics.
+- Students who attended a Minnesota high school can submit subject area test scores from the high school Minnesota Comprehensive Assessments (MCA) in reading and mathematics.
 Students whose grade 10 MCA Reading and/or grade 11 MCA Mathematics scores that meet the designated benchmark in the subject area, within the validation window, are not required to take a developmental-level course in that subject area.
-This link provides more information for secondary schools on how MCAs are used.
+This link provides more information on how MCAs are used.

 - Subject area test scores from a course placement assessment, Accuplacer, may also be considered to demonstrate academic readiness to enroll in college-level courses.
 Each of the Minnesota State colleges and universities offer the Accuplacer assessments.
 The following link provides more information on the Accuplacer.

 Course Placement and Developmental Education